IOGS-LEnsE-training/python-pyqt-gui/_sources/contents/pyqt6_basics.rst.txt

 QLabel
 ~~~~~~

 `QLabel` is used to display text or images in a window.
+It provides a simple way to show static information such as text, images, or even HTML content.

 Example: